[3.8] Pure Phys Skeletons & Friends Necromancer — Beginner/SSF/Budget Build

 If you just want the tree links, here they are:

 This section provides basic tips on skills and gear for levelling with this build.
 It is not a comprehensive levelling guide.
-I strongly recommend The Twilight Strand if you want one of those.
+I recommend PoE Vault's guides if you want one of those.

 You'll need to use Freezing Pulse (or another spell if you prefer) for the first couple of levels.
 Make sure you also pick up a Raise Zombie gem from Nessa and start levelling it.
 You can start using it immediately if you want, but zombies die easily at early levels so it can be a bit annoying.